 Tip #2: Do Your Research

 You may think you know everything your city has to offer, but do you really?
 Are there some hidden gems that you don’t know about?
 Do you know all the specifics on the touristy things to do?
 It’s important to do your research before taking a trip.
-This is no different.
+And this is no different.
 Look at guidebooks.
 Search Tripadvisor for things to do and restaurants to try.
 Is there a festival or special event going on that you didn’t know about?
 You may be surprised by what you find!
 Research may help you find discounts on local attractions.
 Plus, researching your staycation will help you to think like a tourist.

 Tip #3: Hotel or Home?